mapbender/mapbender/documentation/book/en/installation_git.rst

 Build management using Phing
 ****************************

 Build management is done using `Phing` which is installed using Pear.

-    ...
+So, first we need to get Pear, we are assuming a Debian-based system here:

+    :command:`sudo apt-get install php-pear`

+We then tell Pear where to autodiscover it's repositories and for good measure, update Pear:

+    :command:`sudo pear config-set auto_discover 1`
+    :command:`sudo pear upgrade-all`

+Then let's get Phing:

+    :command:`sudo pear install phing/phing`

 Our build scripts need some more dependencies to run unit test, generate documentation and build installation packages.